naasking/PithyDOM/README.md

 ## CSS Class Manipulation

-Exposes convenient methods for adding and removing classes, and provides implementations for versions of IE that don't support classList.
+These methods expose convenient methods for adding and removing classes, and provides implementations for versions of IE that don't support classList.

     $.addClass       // add a single CSS class to an Element
     $.removeClass    // remove a single CSS class